yurigorokhov/httpception/README.md

 Usage of ./httpception:
-  -debug=":9999": Address to listen for debugging connection (ex: :9999) -listen="": Address to listen for new connections (ex: localhost:3333) -send="": Address to listen for new connections (ex: localhost:4444)
+  -debug=":9999": Address to listen for debugging connection (ex: :9999) -listen="": Address to listen for new connections (ex: localhost:3333) -send="": Address to forward traffic to (ex: www.w3.org:80)
 ```

 Example: forward traffic from localhost to http://www.w3.org/